 The University offers financial aid to those who qualify.

 Students begin flying and accumulating flight hours in their first term of school.
 With our fast-paced and structured courses, you can earn your degree in just under two years - meaning you can begin your career quicker.

 At CAU, students are trained on a one-on-one, first-name basis with faculty.
 All instruction, both flight training and ground school, is provided by CAU faculty on our own fleet that includes Robinson aircraft, one of the world's leading training helicopter.

 DIRECT PATHWAY TO CFI Positions

 Graduates are guaranteed the opportunity to interview for certified flight instructor positions upon graduation.
 All students are also eligible for graduate services and can benefit from the University's strong industry partnerships.

 FINANCIAL AID & SCHOLARSHIPS

-As an accredited institution and helicopter pilot school, CAU students can benefit from federal student financial aid programs.
-In addition, CAU is committed to students' success and offers a variety of scholarship opportunities for those who qualify.
+As an accredited institution and helicopter pilot school, CAU offers financial aid and scholarships to those who qualify.